-New "Bring Your Own Sprint Device" program allows consumers to activate old Sprint phones on MVNOsAlex Wagner - Senior News Editor
+New "Bring Your Own Sprint Device" program allows consumers to activate old Sprint phones on MVNOsAlex Wagner - Editorial Director of News and Content

 Sprint is known for being rather friendly to mobile virtual network operators, better known as MVNOs, having leased out its airwaves to companies such as Boost Mobile, Ting, Virgin Mobile and Voyager Mobile.
 Today Sprint introduced a new program that not only takes its MVNO love a step further, but is also a move to reduce the number of inactive phones floating around in the U.S. Dubbed "Bring Your Own Sprint Device," the initiative allows consumers to bring a deactivated Sprint device to one of the Now Network's MVNOs and activate it on that service.
 Devices must meet certain specifications before they can be activated by a MVNO, but Sprint hasn't gone into detail on what those requirements are.